-Sarah Emerson joined ESAI when the petroleum consulting practice was launched in 1986.
-She is currently President of ESAI and a principal in ESAI Energy, LLC, which conducts research and consulting on global petroleum and liquid fuels markets.
+Sarah Emerson joined Energy Security Analysis, Inc (ESAI) when the petroleum consulting practice was launched in 1986.
+She is currently President of ESAI and a principal in ESAI Energy, LLC, which conducts research and consulting on global petroleum, NGLs, alternative fuels and natural gas markets.

-As Managing Principal of ESAI’s Petroleum and Alternative Fuels practice, Ms. Emerson has developed many of ESAI’s unique analytical tools for assessing the oil market and forecasting oil prices.
-In addition, she has supervised the development of an empirical source database of monthly oil data that cover the period January 1978 to present for every country in the world with particular focus on non-OECD countries.
-More broadly, she has conducted several industry studies on a diverse range of topics, such as the transfer of pollution in energy trade, the profitability of Asian refining, the future of the Asian bitumen market, petroleum product markets in the Indian Ocean, Strategic Petroleum Reserves, the outlook for global automotive fuel markets, GHG Emissions from gasoline and diesel production, and the future of the Russian refining industry.
+Ms. Emerson has developed many of ESAI’s analytical tools for assessing the oil market and forecasting oil prices.
+In addition, she has supervised the development of an empirical source database of monthly data that cover the period January 1978 to present for every country in the world with particular focus on non-OECD countries.
+More broadly, she has conducted industry studies on a wide range of topics, such as the transfer of pollution in energy trade, the profitability of Asian refining, energy markets in the Indian Ocean, Strategic Petroleum Reserves, global automotive fuel markets, GHG emissions from gasoline and diesel production, the North American petroleum coke market, the export of U.S. processed condensate, the certification of Canadian exports via the United States, and the future of the Russian refining industry.
 In 1992, she published the first description ever available in the West of the Russian refining sector.
+She routinely helps companies assess the market value of liquids generated by new or expanded energy assets.

-Ms. Emerson is an expert witness in energy sector litigation, an adviser to the U.S. and Japanese governments on energy security issues, and a reader/commenter for the Intergovernmental Panel on Climate Change (IPCC) Fourth Assessment Report.
+Ms. Emerson is an expert witness in energy sector arbitration and litigation, an adviser to national governments on energy security issues, and was a reader/commenter for the Intergovernmental Panel on Climate Change (IPCC) Fourth Assessment Report.
 She has testified before the Senate Energy Committee and regularly publishes articles in the energy trade press.

 Andrew Reed joined ESAI in 2007, became Principal of ESAI Energy LLC in 2009.
 He has more than a decade of experience analyzing petroleum, natural gas, NGL and alternative fuels markets.
 Prior to joining ESAI Energy, Mr. Reed was director of research at a risk management company specializing in the Russian energy sector.
 He is a specialist in Russian and Caspian energy with considerable experience living and working in that region and speaks fluent Russian and French.
 Mr. Reed earned an M.A. in International Economics/Russian Area Studies from The Johns Hopkins University Paul H. Nitze School of Advanced International Studies (SAIS) and a Graduate Certificate in Investment from The Johns Hopkins University Carey Business School.